The two options are:

 ICR100 Information Technology Essentials

 This is an introduction to the basics of computer hardware, especially those components that are used frequently by programmers including RAM and CPU.
 Students will also be introduced to operating systems.

 ICR110 Problem solving and analytical thinking

-Understanding the language, grammar and syntax of a programming language is key to the application of that language in solving programming problems.
+Understanding the language, grammar, and syntax of a programming language is key to the application of that language in solving programming problems.
 All programming languages have been created around a fundamental set of language theories and conventions.
-This course introduces the student to theory and practice of programming and programming logic.
+This course introduces the student to the theory and practice of programming and programming logic.
 This course does not introduce the student to a specific programming language but rather to the basic language, grammatical, and syntactical constructs and logic found in all programming languages.
 Students will solve programming problems using pseudo-code.